tork-a/ros_seminar/README.md

  - You can check by `sudo lshw | grep -i cpu` (ref. [this QA thread](http://askubuntu.com/a/26397/24203))
 - 5GB free disk space
 - 1 or more USB ports
-- When attending a seminar outside your organization, be sure to disable intra-network setting (e.g. web proxy).
+- When attending a workshop outside your organization, be sure to disable intra-network setting (e.g. web proxy).

 ## Setup